 UPF Semester courses are generally offered Monday through Thursday.
 SAI students are free to enroll in any combination of elective courses, but prerequisites must be demonstrated through students’ transcripts.
 Students wishing to enroll in content courses in Spanish must be heritage speakers or have at least completed three semesters of college level Spanish.

 As soon as the UPF semester schedule is confirmed, students are asked to complete a Course Approval form, which is used to specify first-choice and alternate-choice courses.
+SAI’s Barcelona Admissions Counselor will help guide students through this process.
 Students choose classes based on a preliminary schedule that is subject to change.
 The final course days and times are published just ahead of the program start date.

 Students who register for Spanish Language courses and for courses taught in Spanish must complete a placement test upon arrival in Barcelona.